 - Here is a phone # for TSA so you can call them yourself!
 1-866-289-9673

 The meals are all the same for each of the 3 days.
-It was a lot easier to prep that way, and these are meals that I know Charlotte will eat.
+It was a lot easier to prep that way.
 Also, they contain most of the needed fat within the meal so I do not have to worry about weighing extra oil on the side.

 Strawberry yogurt + 10g coconut oil